 What’s the takeaway?
 It’s important to remember that healthy dance is good medicine.
 On the other hand, I want to encourage you to remember that hypersexualized, harmful dance is not.
 Remember Sue.
 Her story describes the story of many children who study dance seasoned with cultural visual messages that normalize what is not normal.
 I’d like to encourage you to activate informed choice and make sure that you choose healthy movement programs that contain healthy medicine.
 So here’s a ‘take action’ challenge:

 Nominate a healthy dance studio/organization so that we can connect healthy dance educators with caring adults.
 All over the country.
 This is a ‘soft’ announcement about a new initiative at DA:NCE that has just gone live on our website.
 Here’s the nomination link.
-Look for a formal announcement about in my June blog.
+Look for a formal announcement about this in my June blog.